Robinpig/Note/docs/CS/Algorithms/Algorithms.md

 An abstract data type (ADT) is a data type that is organized in such a way that the specification of the objects and the specification of the operations on the objects is separated from the representation of the objects and the implementation of the operations.

+> An algorithm is efficient if its running time is polynomial.

 ### Computation Model

 Exact (not asymptotic) measures of efficiency can sometimes be computed but they usually require certain assumptions concerning the particular implementation of the algorithm, called model of computation.